Cap Penalties

 The pick

 If you are at 1.02, Tate is the right pick.
 If you are at 1.03 and Tate falls past Jordyn Tyson, take him without thinking about it.
-The Cam Ward attachment is the dynasty asset most Superflex managers will spend the rest of the decade chasing if they pass on it here.
+The Cam Ward attachment is what makes Tate either the dynasty asset Superflex managers spend the rest of the decade chasing or a frustrating WR2 in a bad offense.
+Bet on the year-two QB leap.

 The price moves up the second Ridley misses a practice in August.
 Get there first.